radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 You can use the default users for delegated administration of RadiantOne activities, or you can add your own users to the various admin roles as described in the [Managing Delegation Administration Roles](#managing-default-delegated-administration-roles).
 To use the default users, you can log in with any of the following (depending on the RadiantOne configuration you want to manage).
 For details on what activities these users can perform, please see [Delegated Administration of RadiantOne](#delegated-administration-of-radiantone).

->**Note – for details on how to update the default delegate admin user’s passwords, see the RadiantOne Hardening Guide.**
+>[!note] for details on how to update the default delegate admin user’s passwords, see the RadiantOne Hardening Guide.

 user: aciadmin
 <br> password: <set to the same password you defined for the super user (cn=directory manager) during the installation>